clairecoffey/clairecoffey.github.io/index.md

 - <b>[UCL MedTech Conference](https://uclmed.tech/) (2021)</b>: <i>Sharing my experiences in MedTech</i>.

 ## <center>Other Talks</center>
-- <b>[European Conference on Machine Learning (ECML PKDD)](https://ecmlpkdd.org/) (2024):</b> I spoke about my work on <i>Understanding and Improving Algorithmic Fairness in Cardiovascular Disease Risk Prediction</i>.
+- <b>[European Conference on Machine Learning (ECML PKDD)](https://ecmlpkdd.org/) (2024):</b> <i>Understanding and Improving Algorithmic Fairness in Cardiovascular Disease Risk Prediction</i>.
 - <b>American Medical Informatics Association Annual Symposium 2021:</b> <i>Axes of prognosis: Identifying subtypes of COVID-19 Outcomes</i>.
 [Recording](https://www.youtube.com/watch?v=WT9sfyTnmuE).

 ## <center>Teaching</center>
-- <b> Artificial Intelligence: Theory, Responsibility, and Sustainability (2023):</b> I co-designed and delivered this course for high school students.
+- <b> Artificial Intelligence: Theory, Responsibility, and Sustainability (2023):</b> Co-designed and delivered this course for high school students.
 My sections focused on on AI for sustainable development, climate change, and AI in the Global South.
 - <b> MPhil Population Health Sciences (2023):</b> Teaching assistant on the Advanced Statistics for Epidemiology module.
 - <b> High school Computer Science (2017-2022):</b> Personalised tutoring for GCSE and A-Level; teaching computer science in schools years 7-13.

 ## <center>Personal Interests</center>
 Singing is one of my favourite hobbies, and I am a member of [Clare Hall Choir](https://www.clarehall.cam.ac.uk/music/).
 Elsewhere, I have been a soloist, lead vocalist, backing vocalist, and chorister in genres ranging from rock to classical!

 I am also passionate about sustainability, and in particular, local sustainability initiatives and growing food.
-I co-founded the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we built a community to grow fruit and vegetables sustainably, as well as donating to local charities.
+I co-founded the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we built a community to grow fruit and vegetables sustainably, and donate excess to local charities.
 This included writing grant applications for funding, managing the day-to-day running of the allotment, and social media management.

-I love learning new things and meeting new people, and have taken up various hobbies to feed this curiosity.
+I love learning new things, meeting new people, and keeping active; I have taken up various hobbies to feed this curiosity.
 I adore travelling, especially exploring nature!
 My other hobbies include hiking, dancing (ex-UK freestyle display team), yoga, digital art, and photography.
 I also train in [Fujian White Crane Kung Fu](https://www.fwckungfu.com/) and rowed in [Clare Hall Boat Club](https://www.clarehall.cam.ac.uk/chbc/), where I was social secretary and organised the inaugural international training camp for the club.